dishabalpande11/Flask-/README.md

 ## What is a web Framework
 A web framework is a collection of libraries which helps the web developers to create different web applications.

+# Project Details
+# Project Name :- Create a calculater using Flask